-With the lush greenery of the Royal Botanic Gardens directly across the road, the aptly named The Botanical offers three distinct spaces to catch up with friends.
+With the lush greenery of the Royal Botanic Gardens directly across the road, The Botanical offers three distinct spaces to catch up with friends.
 Try duck liver parfait and wagyu steak at the formal restaurant, or have a more casual meal in the bistro.
 Hit the bar and lounge for an expertly-mixed cocktail or glass of their own Colonial Brewing Co beer.
 Private dining rooms are also available.

 Karaoke, BBQ and more kitsch than you can throw a novelty boombox at – Heroes is a four-level party palace set to impress even your coolest mates.
 Their weather-proof rooftop with views across Chinatown and the city’s skyscrapers is an end of year must.
 If an OTT festive feast is on the cards though, try out the aptly named Red Piggy where massive share plates of slow-cooked lamb neck and crispy pork belly are served at their cute new spot on Little Bourke.

 Keen for civilised drinks and nibbles?
 Bomba’s recently refurbished rooftop has truffle toasties and an endlessly awesome wine list.
 Or take traditional pub-loving groups to Melbourne’s oldest pub, which recently opened its newest rooftop.
 The Duke Of Wellington’s eye-popping panorama of Fed Square and the Forum is the perfect setting to say cheers to Christmas!

 Find more sky high hot spots in our guide to the best rooftop bars.